8891689/Password-Dictionary-Generator/README.md

 To create a custom character set, list the desired identifiers separated by commas.
 For example:

 - `-c d,u,i`: Combines numbers, lowercase letters, and uppercase letters.
+- `-c j`: The private key pattern must be 64 bits to match the original hexadecimal private key, such as BTC or ETH.
-- `-c h,j,s`: Combines hexadecimal (both cases) and special characters.
+- `-c h,s`: Combines numeric case (in both cases) and special characters.
 - `-c all`: Includes all available characters.

 **Note**: Duplicate characters across multiple sets are automatically removed, ensuring each character in the final set is unique.